Speed awareness course: all you need to know

 The speed awareness course is a session run by a number of independent companies, including the AA.
 Although there’s no exam to pass, you have to display a ‘positive attitude’ throughout the course and contribute to group discussions.
 The session is designed to reduce the likelihood of you speeding in future, and will include information about stopping distances, improving awareness of your surroundings, and working out the speed limit of an unfamiliar road.
 It will also touch on the possible consequences of speeding.

-Remember to take photo ID with you, and make sure you arrive at least 15 minutes before the course starts.
+Remember to take a form of photo ID with you, and make sure you arrive at least 15 minutes before the course starts.
 You must attend the full duration of the course and, once completed, the course provider will notify the police that you’ve attended and you won’t face any further action.

 Speed awareness course: how long does it take?